^

 Reviews

 Phenoxymethylpenicillin receives a large number of positive reviews.
-It is noted that it works very well in the treatment of various infections, and in addition is tolerated by patients without complications (provided that the treatment scheme and all instructions prescribed by the attending physician are observed).
+It is noted that it works very well in the treatment of various infections, and is also tolerated by patients without complications (subject to compliance with the treatment regimen and all instructions prescribed by the attending physician).

 Attention!